 By contrast, malaria due to P. falciparum is a medical emergency in a nonimmune host of any age, because the infection, if untreated, is likely to progress and to become life threatening.
 Once a P. falciparum infection has reached the stage of severe disease, there is a 5% to 30% risk of a fatal outcome, even if optimal treatment is then begun.
 The early clinical features of malaria are nonspecific, and malaria can mimic many other infections.
 A diagnosis of malaria must be considered in any person returning from the tropics with an unexplained febrile illness and must be considered in any resident in the tropics who develops a fever.

-Malaria transmission occurs in large ...
+Malaria transmission occurs ...